open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

 This is a native browser feature called [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
-The `html` tag is just a function that gets called with information about template literal it's attached to.
-We won't go into details of how it works exactly, but by using this syntax `lit-html` can very efficiently create templates and update only the parts that change when re-rendering.
+The `html` tag is just a function that gets called with information about the template literal that it's attached to.
+We won't go into details of how it works exactly.
+By using this syntax, `lit-html` can very efficiently create templates and update only the parts that changed when re-rendering.

-Most popular IDEs support syntax highlighting of HTML inside template literals, but for some you might need to install a plugin.
+Most popular IDEs support the highlighting of HTML inside template literals, but for some you might need to install a plugin.
 [See our IDE section](https://open-wc.org/developing/ide.html#visual-studio-code) to learn more about that.

-lit-element works with a `render` function, which is called each time the element is updated.
-From this function, we need to return the template we want to render to the page.
+lit-element works with a `render` function that is called each time the element is updated.
+Inside this function, we need to return the template that we want to render on the page.

 Let's start by displaying the title of our app: